ethanfreire/100-days-of-code/log.md

 ### Day 3: June 03, 2022

 **Today's Progress**: Ah so sorry this is late.
 Busy day and a tropical storm on the way >.> ...fantastic.
 Anyway learned the difference between React and ReactDOM, also react can build alot of different types of applications beyond web apps.
 Neat.
 Lecture heavy today.
 So tomorrow gonna code a lot more this weekend.

+### Day 1: June 15, 2022

+**Today's Progress**: Restarted my 100 days of code challenege.
+So excited to get into learning more React.
+Today learned about Class Components, Component State, and setState.
+Finally a dynamic website.
+Woot.